sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 Now try using <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>w</kbd> to incrementally reduce the size of your selection.
 Play around with both the
 `Expand selection` and `Reduce selection` key combinations until you feel comfortable with them.

+What happens if you keep on pressing that combination?

 ### **Mac**

 Press <kbd>&#8984;</kbd> + <kbd>o</kbd> and open `Fugly.java`.